 All About Piave Vecchio from Italy

-If you like Parmigiano- Reggiano and aged Gouda, you are going to love Piave Vecchio.
+If you like Parmigiano- Reggiano and aged Gouda, you will love Piave Vecchio.

 - Piave Fresco (20 to 60 days aging - blue label)